-In accordance with Section 373.811, F.S., the following activities are prohibited in each PFA in the Wacissa River BMAP:
+In accordance with Section 373.811, F.S., the following activities are prohibited in each PFA in the Suwannee River BMAP:

-- New domestic wastewater disposal facilities, including rapid infiltration basins (RIBs), with permitted capacities of 100,000 gpd or more, except for those facilities that meet an advanced wastewater treatment (AWT) standard of no more than 3 mg/L total nitrogen (TN) on an annual permitted basis. - New onsite sewage treatment and disposal systems (OSTDS or septic systems, the terms are used interchangeably through this document) on lots of less than one acre inside the PFAs unless additional nitrogen treatment is provided, as specified in the OSTDS remediation plan (see Appendix D for details). - New facilities for the disposal of hazardous waste. - The land application of Class A or Class B domestic wastewater biosolids not in accordance with a DEP-approved nutrient management plan establishing the rate at which all biosolids, soil amendments, and sources of nutrients at the land application site can be applied to the land for crop production, while minimizing the amount of pollutants and nutrients discharged to groundwater or waters of the state. - New agricultural operations that do not implement best management practices (BMPs), measures necessary to achieve pollution reduction levels established by DEP, or groundwater monitoring plans approved by a water management district (WMD) or DEP.
+- New domestic wastewater disposal facilities, including rapid infiltration basins (RIBs), with permitted capacities of 100,000 gpd or more, except for those facilities that meet an advanced wastewater treatment (AWT) standard of no more than 3 mg/L total nitrogen (TN) on an annual permitted basis. - New OSTDS on lots of less than one acre inside the PFAs unless additional nitrogen treatment is provided, as specified in the OSTDS remediation plan (see Appendix D for details). - New facilities for the disposal of hazardous waste. - The land application of Class A or Class B domestic wastewater biosolids not in accordance with a DEP-approved nutrient management plan establishing the rate at which all biosolids, soil amendments, and sources of nutrients at the land application site can be applied to the land for crop production, while minimizing the amount of pollutants and nutrients discharged to groundwater or waters of the state. - New agricultural operations that do not implement BMPs, measures necessary to achieve pollution reduction levels established by DEP, or groundwater monitoring plans approved by a water management district or DEP.